Tom-QR/ELN-Thomas-Rees/README.md

 ---
 ## Data
-All raw and processed data can be found within the relevent wiki page, [Compound ID]
+All raw and processed data can be found within the relevent wiki page, [Compound ID]() for small bioactive molecule syntheses and [Assays]() for enzymatic assays.